ajtran303/enigma_breaker/README.md

 I can shortly detail the Single Responsibilities of all of my classes:

-Enigma outputs a `secret_message` for the user depending on input passed to `encrypt` `decrypt` and `crack`.
+Enigma takes user input to `encrypt` `decrypt` or `crack` a `secret_message`.

-Tokenizer takes a message from Enigma.
-Then it gives `tokens` to the CipherEngine.
+Tokenizer takes a message from Enigma and passes it on as `tokens` to the CipherEngine.

-Gear finds `shifts` to give to the CipherEngine.
-It calculates the value from an `initial_key` and and `offset_key`
+Gear takes values to find `shifts` to give to the CipherEngine.

 CipherEngine receives tokens and shifts to `get_encryption` or `get_decryption`.

 Rotator is like a secret-decoder ring.
 It can `get_rotations` of the alphabet.

-Imagine that CipherEngine uses four secret-decoder rings to `compile` a secret message!
-Because that's basically what is happening!
+Imagine that CipherEngine uses rotations from four secret-decoder rings to `compile` a secret message!

+That is what happens to the secret message returned to Enigma to output to the user!

 Sequenceable is a Module for making, accessing, and calculating sequences.
 It makes the code more readable -- since almost every class has to do something with a sequence, it can get the method from the Sequenceable.